shakes76/PatternAnalysis-2024/README.md

 </p>

 After training was completed each of these models was used to generate images.
-They are as follows.

-2 things are of note:
+2 things of note:
 1. These output images are highly detailed (of the same standard as the input dataset)
 2. There is high diversity suggesting that the model did not experience mode collapse